 Bowles and Linares have been designing simple yet well-crafted objects, lighting and interiors since launching a collection in 1997.
 Their work is resonant with sculptural, modernist, minimal and historical reference, made from their defined palette of materials.
 Although appearing simple, all designs are intricately detailed and have a highly-refined finish as well as a truthful and raw edge in material and with the mark of the maker.
 They manufacture in house at their West London based workshop and studio.
 Bowles and Linares put themselves on the map between 1997 and 2008 with their acclaimed London studio/shop in Hereford Road W2.
 2017 is the 27th anniversary of their working partnership.

 Born in 1962 in Surrey, England, Sharon Bowles grew up in a design-led family and had travelled the European and American continents by the age of 16.
 She turned down a place at RADA in favour of the applied arts and went on to gain a BA Interior Design degree at Kingston Polytechnic.
 She spent time in East and West Africa volunteering with UNESCO on town conservation studies before working in various architectural practices.
-She gained a place at the Architectural Association and continued to work in architectural practices before sidestepping into a furniture craft workshop making bespoke commissions where she met her partner Edgar Linares in 1990.
+She gained a place at the Architectural Association and continued to apprentice in various London architectural practices later in London, where she was project interior designer for the house of art collector Charles Saatchi before sidestepping into a furniture craft workshop making bespoke commissions where she met her partner Edgar Linares in 1990.